edtbl76/ServiceTransformation/README.md

 ## Release Notes

-### v3.4.0 - Spring Cloud Configuration
+### v3.5.0 - Resilience4J

-- **Integrate Spring Cloud Config Server into microservices.**
-  - Replaced static configuration with externalized configuration using Spring Cloud Config Server.
-Added new `config-server` module, updated service dependencies, and modified `application.yml` files to support centralized configuration.
-Updated docker-compose files to include credentials and environment variables for the config server.

-- **Remove unused Docker/Kafka configurations and update tests**
-  - Deleted outdated `docker` and `kafka` profile configs across services.
-Updated application and test configurations to align with refactored architecture, including integration of encrypt/decrypt endpoints.
-Updated documentation and test scripts to reflect these changes.

-- **Update release documentation for v3.3.0 and bump to v3.4.0**
+* **Update release documentation and prepare for v3.5.0 release**
-  - Added documentation for v3.3.0 Auth0 changes in RELEASE.md.
-Updated README.md to reflect the new v3.4.0 version and associated release notes.
+  * Updated RELEASE.md and README.md to include changes for v3.4.0 and prepared documentation for the upcoming v3.5.0 release.
+Adjusted version references and notes to align with the new release.

 [Previous Releases](./doc/RELEASE.md)